kJamesy/Laravel4-Newsletter-Application/README.md

 - Send emails to individual subscribers or entire lists
 - Track emails
 - View email readers' statistics - reads, browsers, platforms etc.
 - It also automatically adds an 'unsubscribe' link to all emails
+- *Please note that the dashboard  (stats page) is cached every 30 minutes.
+So you won't see a change immediately.*

 Things you should do [Edited]
 --------------